 These stages of labour pain should be known by every woman.

 Giving birth is not just about pushing a baby out.
-Labour pains are in different stages and if you don’t know these stages before you give birth, you’re in for a rude shock.
+Labour pains happen in different stages and if you don’t know these stages before you give birth, you’re in for a rude shock.
 I would rather be the patient that knows too much than the one who doesn’t know anything.
 When you know things, you can ask the right questions and doctors won’t play you for a fool.
 Here are the stages you need to know.

-1. Early labour pain
+1. Early Labour Pain

 This is the first part of it all, it typically lasts up to 6 hours or longer.
 The contractions are not as strong at this stage so you will feel them 30 to 60 seconds and pains will occur every five to 20 minutes, becoming stronger and occurring more frequently.

-2. Active labour pain
+2. Active Labour Pain

 This is when things get real, you’re now in that very painful stage.
 It could be from 2-8 hours and your cervix is preparing for the baby.
-Contractions continue to become longer, stronger and closer together, and your cervix dilates to 7 centimeters.
+Contractions continue to become longer, stronger and closer together, and your cervix dilates to 7 centimetres.

 3. Transition labour pain